 However, if you are choosing to service your own car accident case, you may find your case dragging on far beyond reasonable expectations.
 In the end, you may not even get the judgment or settlement you need, either.
-That’s why it is critical to hire a professional car accident attorney like Joel J. Kofsky before litigation commences.
+That’s why it is critical to hire a Personal Injury attorney who specializes in Auto related cases before litigation commences.

 A Regular Car Accident Case Timeline

 As a first time car accident litigant, it can be challenging to understand the legal steps involved with filing a case and bringing it to trial.
 This simplified timeline should help you better understand these steps, as well as the amount of time that typically elapses between them.
 If your particular case takes longer than this prescribed timeline, be sure to bring up your concerns with your personal injury lawyer.

 Step 0 : Pre-litigation Settlement

 Though not a formal step in the car accident litigation process, it is very common in personal injury cases for a settlement to be sought out before any legal suits are filed.
 In fact, in almost all cases, a litigant’s insurance company will likely offer a settlement package that covers some general costs associated with the accident.
 This settlement offer is usually a one-size-fits-all deal, so it doesn’t usually financially take into account any injuries related to the accident.